 Atlantic Media is dedicated to equipping opinion leaders with breakthrough ideas and original insights.

-Its powerful brands, including The Atlantic, Government Executive, National Journal, and now Quartz, reach leaders across all sectors—consumer, business, media, and government.
+Its powerful brands, including The Atlantic, Government Executive, National Journal, Quartz, and Defense One reach leaders across all sectors—consumer, business, media, and government.
 Strategically designed to meet the unique needs of this community, Atlantic Media’s innovative portfolio of digital, print, event, social, and mobile platforms engages an influential audience of over 30 million worldwide each month.

 Letter From the Chairman